-We have developed a technique where, for the first time, the sheet's stress-strain response can be measured along non-linear multiaxial paths.
+We are developing a technique where the sheet's stress-strain response can be measured along non-linear multiaxial paths.
 This provides unique data on how the multiaxial flow surface changes with plastic strain, and this can be used to modify materials models used by industry.
 Concurrently, we also measure the evolving crystallographic texture of the sheet and the surface roughness, to develop a microstructural understanding of the materials' deformation response.

 The tensile multiaxial yield surface of 5754 aluminum alloy sheet was measured from initial yield up to failure for the first time.
-The initial shape of the surface closely approximates an ellipse, as predicted by most plasticity models of forming.
-However, as the strain levels increase to levels typical of forming (5 % to 20 % plastic strain), the locus evolves asymmetrically, and an apex forms in the direction of balanced biaxial (BB) straining.
-At the highest strain levels, the error between the predicted and the measured flow stresses exceeds 25%.
+The initial shape of the surface closely approximates an ellipse, as predicted by most plasticity models for forming.
+However the balanced biaxial strain path results in unequal biaxial stresses, contrary to the plasticity models.
+At the highest strains the biaxial stresses become balanced.
+Also of note is that the plane strain behavior is not symmetric between the rolling and transverse directions.

 The two deformation textures are 90 degree rotations with respect to one another, but the twofold symmetries of the textures leads to an asymmetry in the stress needed to form the textures, which coincides with the measured asymmetry in the yield surface.
 These results are being modeled using a Taylor-type description of the flow behavior of polycrystalline aggregates undergoing evolving textures, which is the basis of many common plasticity models, to see if this formulation adequately captures the behavior.